orchestracities/boost/README.md

 ##### Deploying Istio

 After installing Minikube, download the Istio release and install the demo profile.
-Here's the short version, assuming you've already installed Minikube:
+Here's the short version, assuming you've already installed Minikube (Tests have also been successful with --memory=4096 for not so big machines):

     $ cd ~
     $ minikube start --memory=16384 --cpus=4